In addition to other terms defined elsewhere, the following terms have the following meanings:

 7.2.2.
 Client will submit Data to Oversight using only methods recommended by Oversight as set forth in Exhibit 1 below.
 The act of sending Data to Oversight’s processing servers denotes that Oversight has the right to process such data.
 Reasonable requests to delete or purge Data that was incorrectly or inadvertently sent will be carried out by deleting such data from storage and processing systems.

-7.2.3.
-The parties acknowledge and agree that the Services are not intended for use in the storage, processing or handling of data that is (i) Payment Card Industry data (“PCI data”), (ii) Protected Health Information subject to the Health Insurance Portability and Accountability Act, as amended (“HIPAA”) or (iii) the following data elements (a) Social Security number; (b) driver’s license number or government issued identification card number; or (c) financial account number, or credit or debit card number, with or without any required security code, access code, personal identification number or password, that would permit access to an individual’s financial account.
-“PCI data” means Cardholder Data as defined by the Payment Card Industry Data Security Standard (PCI DSS) v3.2, Cardholder Name excluded and “Protected Health Information” has the meaning set forth in HIPAA, and Sensitive Personal Data as defined in Article 9 of the GDPR or other applicable data protection legislation.
+7.2.4.
+The parties acknowledge and agree that the Services are not intended for use in the storage, processing or handling of data that is (i) Payment Card Industry data (“PCI data”), (ii) Protected Health Information subject to the Health Insurance Portability and Accountability Act, as amended (“HIPAA”), (iii) Sensitive Personal Data or (iv) the following data elements (a) Social Security number; (b) driver’s license number or government issued identification card number; or (c) financial account number, or credit or debit card number, with or without any required security code, access code, personal identification number or password, that would permit access to an individual’s financial account.
+“PCI data” means Cardholder Data as defined by the Payment Card Industry Data Security Standard (PCI DSS) v3.2, Cardholder Name excluded, “Protected Health Information” has the meaning set forth in HIPAA, and Sensitive Personal Data as defined in Article 9 of the GDPR or other applicable data protection legislation.

 8.1.
 Confidential Information Defined.
 “Confidential Information” means any technical data, pricing, know-how or business information specific to Client or Oversight which is marked as confidential or contains a similar legend or which from all the relevant circumstances would reasonably be assumed to be confidential and proprietary.
 Confidential Information does not include information which (a) was in the public domain at the time it was disclosed or becomes in the public domain through no fault of the receiver; (b) can be shown by written documentation to have been known to the receiver, without restriction, at the time of disclosure; (c) was independently developed by the receiver without any use of the discloser’s Confidential Information; or (d) becomes known to the receiver, without restriction, from a source other than the discloser without breach of any confidentiality agreement and otherwise not in violation of the discloser’s rights.
-The parties agree that the pricing terms of any Order are Confidential Information of Oversight.

 8.2.
 Nondisclosure of Confidential Information.
 Each party will treat the Confidential Information of the other party in a confidential manner with the same degree of care as such party treats its own proprietary information of like importance, which will be no less than a reasonable degree of care.
 This Section 8 will not prohibit disclosure of Confidential Information pursuant to the order or requirement of a court, administrative agency, or other governmental body; provided, the receiver will furnish prompt notice thereof to enable the discloser to seek a protective order or otherwise prevent such disclosure.
 The obligations of this Section will survive termination for any reason for a period of three (3) years.